ukmars/ukmarsbot/micro_alternatives/README.md

 The original design of the UKMARSbot was based on a Arduino Nano.
 This development board uses a ATMega328P microcontroller.

-While there were good reasons for choosing this development board, it's small memory, RAM and features have been questioned against more modern alternatives.
+While there were good reasons for choosing this development board but its small memory and features have been questioned against more modern alternatives.

-This microcontroller board:
+Specfically the Arduino Nano board:
  * has a small form factor,
  * is fairly cost effective,
  * is well documented both using as an Arduino device and as a standalone